iPhone 11/11 Pro (Max) Stuck on Apple Logo: What to Do Now?

 2.3 Fix iPhone 11/11 Pro (Max)’s apple screen in one click (no data loss)

-Of course, while the methods above may work sometimes, much of the time it won’t, because if the phone is unresponsive and has an error in the firmware or software, restarting your device simply isn’t going to work.
+Of course, while the methods above may sometimes work, much of the time, it won’t, because if the phone is unresponsive and has an error in the firmware or software, restarting your device simply isn’t going to work.

 Here’s how it works;

 Step 1: Download and install the software onto your computer, both either Mac or Windows, simply by following the on-screen instructions.
 Once installed plug in your phone using the official USB cable and open the main menu.